VysotskiVadim/VysotskiVadim.blog/_drafts/painless-unit-tests.markdown

 Tests shouldn't break because of a new field that doesn't affect the tested feature.

 ### Do not check implementation details
-It doesn't matter how many times SUT interacted with dependencies and which methods it used.
+If your case isn't communication with an external system, it doesn't matter how many times SUT interacted with dependencies and which methods it used.
 It's important that SUT returns a correct result or it stays in a correct state.
-Count calls to dependencies only in case of communication with an external system, for example when you send an email.
+Count calls to dependencies only when it's important, for example when you send an email.
 If your case isn't communication with an external system - you're checking implementation details by counting calls and verifying that method was called.

 ### Test you tests